bimdata/javascript-api-client/docs/CollaborationApi.md

 Update some fields of a visa

-Update some fields of a visa  Required scopes: document:write
+Update some fields of a visa  Required scopes: document:read

 ### Example